 Just bought your first dirt bike or want to know what’s all involved when it comes to dirt bike maintenance?
 Unfortunately, you can’t treat an off road motorcycle like your car, so there you’ll need to spend a little more time maintaining it.

-With that said, I got started working on my own dirt bikes when I was a kid and have learned that almost maintenance is easy once you know what you’re doing.
+With that said, I got started working on my own dirt bikes when I was a kid and have learned that almost all maintenance is easy once you know what you’re doing.

 What Is Dirt Bike Maintenance?

 Dirt bike maintenance is either adjusting or replacing certain parts on a dirt bike before damage is done or a repair is needed.
 This is also called preventative maintenance.

 Parts that were out faster require more maintenance.

 The most common parts or areas of a dirt bike that need to be maintained are:

 - Engine oil/oil filter

 - Air filter

 - Clean fuel system (cleaning it or keeping it clean)